[3 MIN READ]

 Clopidogrel: This drug is most commonly taken by people who have had a heart attack and have a stent in one of the vessels supplying the heart muscle.
 Clopidogrel prevents the blood vessel and stent from becoming blocked again.
 It’s commonly used in combination with aspirin.

 Warfarin: This is one of the most effective blood thinners.
 It requires special blood tests to ensure that the dosing is correct for each patient.
-Doctors prescribe warfarin for patients who have an abnormal heart rhythm called atrial fibrillation, an artificial heart valve, or a history of stroke or blood clots.
+Doctors prescribe warfarin for patients who have an abnormal heart rhythm called atrial fibrillation, an artificial heart valve or a history of stroke or blood clots.
 Serious bleeding can occur in the GI tract if the dose is too high, or if warfarin interacts poorly with other medications and some foods.

 Novel anticoagulants: There are several new medications that are being used in place of warfarin to prevent blood clots in patients with irregular heart rhythms.
 These include rivaroxiban, apixiban and dabigatran.
 These medications don’t require regular blood testing.
-However, unlike warfarin, most of these drugs can’t be countered quickly if a patient has serious gastrointestinal bleeding.
+However, unlike warfarin, most of these drugs can’t be countered quickly if a patient has serious GI bleeding.

 If you are taking a blood thinner, call your doctor right away or seek emergency treatment if you have these symptoms: